Emergency crews clearing flooded streets and mudslides in Mallorca after a heavy thunderstorm

 Key question: Are we prepared — or just reactive?

 The thunderstorm poses a simple but urgent question: Are our municipalities and local councils sufficiently prepared for such extreme events, which seem to be occurring more frequently?
 In short: the answer is complicated.
-Technically many emergency plans have been implemented, but recurring floods and landslides show that ad hoc help is not enough.
+Technically many emergency plans have been implemented, as noted in Severe weather on Mallorca: When it really becomes critical — and what's still missing, but recurring floods and landslides show that ad hoc help is not enough.
 Problems too often occur where drains are clogged, slopes are not properly secured or drainage gutters are poorly maintained.

 What is often missing from public debate